 "My Song for You" is an exhibition curated by Dr. Susanne Korbel and presented by the exil.arte Center at the University of Music and Performance Art in Vienna shows the stage and film careers and musical legacy of Marta Eggerth and Jan Kiepura.
 The show also captures the stories of around 100 of the couple's friends, companions and colleagues including Fritz Grünbaum, Emmerich Kálman, Erich Wolfgang Korngold, Lotte Lehmann, Billy Wilder and many others.

-The live-streamed opening ceremony will take place simultaneously at the University of Music and Performance in Vienna (mdw), and at the Austrian Cultural Forum in New York on October 20, 2020.
-The ceremony will include welcome statements from Wolfgang Sobotka, the President of the Austrian Parliament, Ulrike Sych, the President of mdw; Gerold Gruber, founder of exil.arte and head of the exil.arte Center of the mdw, as well as curator Susanne Korbel.
-They will be joined by ACFNY Director Michael Haider and Marjan Kiepura, Marta Eggerth's and Jan Kiepura's son, his wife, Jane Knox- Kiepura, and the New York City based opera expert, Ken Benson.
-Ramon Vargas of the Vienna Staatsoper will give a performance.
-The entire opening event from Vienna and New York will be in English.
+The live-streamed opening ceremony will take place at University of Music and Performance in Vienna (mdw) at noon EDT on October 20, 2020.
+The ceremony will include welcome statements from Wolfgang Sobotka, the President of the Austrian Parliament, Ulrike Sych, the President of the University of Music and Performance in Vienna (mdw), Gerold Gruber, founder of exil.arte and head of the exil.arte Center of the mdw, as well as curator Susanne Korbel.
+They will be joined online in New York by ACFNY Director Michael Haider and Marjan Kiepura, Marta Eggerth's and Jan Kiepura's son, his wife Jane Knox-Kiepura, and the New York City based opera expert, Ken Benson.
+In Vienna, the world-famous tenor Ramón Vargas will give a special live performance dedicated to this occasion.
+The entire opening event will be in English.

-Viewers interested in participating in this online event can watch on the ACFNY Youtube Channel or via Zoom link, which will be available on our website prior to the event.
+Viewers interested in participating in this online event can watch on the this ACFNY YouTube channel link.

 For more information regarding the exhibition, please visit exilarte.org/ausstellung/kiepura-and-eggerth.